 You need a lot of faith to visit holy sites in the Holy Land.
 The “upper room” where Jerusalem tells you the Last Supper took place was built by crusaders in 1099.
 The gate the tour guide tells you Jesus entered on Palm Sunday was built by Suleiman the Magnificent in the 1500s.
-There are three sites that claim to be the Jesus baptism site. … Continue reading Crucifixion and Resurrection in Jerusalem.
+There are three sites that claim to be the Jesus baptism site.
+There are at least two Mt.
+Sinai’s.
+And so it is with the crucifixion and resurrection.
+There are two sites claiming that honor in Jerusalem.
+You can see a real contradiction in styles when you … Continue reading Crucifixion and Resurrection in Jerusalem.

 The text to accompany these pictures is in the previous post.
 “Sinai Desert.”
 I like the last picture, the imprint of the Burning Bush on the rock.
 Continue reading St. Catherine’s Monastery, Mt.
 Sinai and the Original Burning Bush.

 If my parents could see me they would die a second time.
 Last night Suzi and I went to Yankee Stadium and I rooted for the Yankees.
 I was thrilled when the Yanks popped 4 homers and scored 9 runs in the second inning.
 I cheered when the scoreboard showed Baltimore losing to Tampa Bay giving the Yanks sole possession of first place with two games left in the season.
 At the end of the game I sang along with Frank Sinatra, long gone but still beloved , in a chorus of “New York, New York.”
 We had planned to … Continue reading Yankee Stadium